felixscode/pyenv/README.md

     <img src="logo.webp" alt="Pyenv Logo" width="360" height="360">
 </div>

-A Python utility for managing virtual environments using the standard `venv` library.
+A Python utility for managing virtual environments using the standard `venv` library for Linux users.
 This lightweight tool simplifies the creation, removal, and management of Python virtual environments.
+Its a wrapper around venv, witch manages venv access and locations.

 ## Features 🎯